azadmanesh02/azadmanesh02.github.io/README.md

-# 2 Car Game
+# 2 Cars Game
-## Two car is a simple game created with CSS and Html.
+## Two cars is a simple game created with CSS and Html.
 Developed by Azadmanesh ...